-As of September 2017, none of Group Inc.'s consolidated subsidiaries that are subject to minimum regulatory capital requirements in a local jurisdiction had capital levels less than such requirements.
+As of September 2018, none of Group Inc.'s consolidated subsidiaries that are subject to minimum regulatory capital requirements in a local jurisdiction had capital levels less than such requirements.

-GS Bank USA, an FDIC-insured, New York Statechartered bank and a member of the Federal Reserve System, is supervised and regulated by the Federal Reserve Board, the FDIC, the New York State Department of Financial Services and the Consumer Financial Protection Bureau.
-GS Bank USA is an Advanced approach banking organization under the Revised Capital Framework.
+GS Bank USA, an FDIC-insured, New York Statechartered bank and a member of the Federal Reserve System, is supervised and regulated by the FRB, the FDIC, the New York State Department of Financial Services and the Consumer Financial Protection Bureau.
+GS Bank USA is an Advanced approach banking organization under the Capital Framework.

-&lt;sup>1 See definition of "Trading position" in 12 CFR 217.202.
+1 See definition of "Trading position" in 12 CFR 217.202.

 For information about GS Bank USA's regulatory capital ratios and for further information about other regulated subsidiaries, see "Note 20.
-Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements" and "Equity Capital Management and Regulatory Capital -Subsidiary Capital Requirements" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q. See "Equity Capital Management and Regulatory Capital - Subsidiary Capital Requirements" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q for information about GS Bank USA's supplementary leverage ratio.
+Regulation and Capital Adequacy" in Part 1, Item 1 "Financial Statements" and "Equity Capital Management and Regulatory Capital -Subsidiary Capital Requirements" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q. See "Note 20.
+Regulation and Capital Adequacy" in Part 1, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q for information about GS Bank USA's SLR.